Thimbleweed Park

 Thimbleweed Park is a point-and-click adventure game developed and published by Terrible Toybox for Linux, macOS, Windows, Xbox One, PlayStation 4, iOS, Nintendo Switch, Android, and Amazon Luna.
 The game was revealed on November 18, 2014, along with a Kickstarter crowd-funding campaign with a goal of US$375,000, and was released on March 30, 2017.

 The game is a spiritual successor to lead designers Ron Gilbert and Gary Winnick's previous games Maniac Mansion (1987) and The Secret of Monkey Island (1990), and is designed to be similar to graphic adventure games released in that time period, both visually and in gameplay.
+The game itself contains numerous oblique references to events and characters from Maniac Mansion and Zak McKracken, loosely suggesting these games to be set in a shared setting.

+A sequel is scheduled for a 2028 release, and will be funded through an unorthodox arrangement.

 Gameplay

 Similarly to early graphic adventure games, the game features a verb list.
 The player characters are controlled by building sentences by clicking on verbs, characters and objects.

 Thimbleweed Park operates on the same principles of early graphic adventure games.
 Players navigate various scenes from a third person perspective, using various "verb commands" to perform actions, such as "use", "pick up", and "talk to".
 Verb commands can be used to perform actions such as allowing a character to pick up an object into their inventory, to converse with another character, or to use an object on another item.
 The game's story is played out across a series of chapters, in which players must complete a specific set of goals to advance to the next chapter, solving a series of puzzles, some of which require the use of more than one character.
 The game features five different player characters, with the ability to switch between them in the middle of gameplay, similarly to Maniac Mansion.